jdonszelmann/incremental-query/README.md

 Also, when an impure query is rerun, and a dependent chain of queries updates, but at any point we notice that a result didn't change, the chain of reruns is stopped to save as much computation time as possible.

+You might see how this is useful for incremental compilation.
+One query reads a file, another parses an ast, and yet another does a part of typechecking.
+Rustc has hundreds of queries.
+If a file hasn't changed, the read file query notices.
+Then we don't have to run the parse query again, awesome!
+Typechecking might depend on multiple files, but if none of the files it does depend on change, we don't have to rerun it either.

+At this moment, this library doesn't yet support serializing the query cache to a file.
+Some day it might.
+If it did, the cache would be useful for even longer.

+The following section is about this library specifically.
+Even if you're just interested in [how it works](#how-does-it-work), it might stil be useful to read this so you understand the notation used in the examples.

 # How can I use it?